 Commissioner Nelson | previous page

 Chris Nelson is currently the chairman of the South Dakota Public Utilities Commission.
 Chris was appointed Jan.
 8, 2011, by Gov. Dennis Daugaard to fill a vacancy on the commission and was elected by South Dakota voters in November 2012 to continue his service for the remaining four years of the term.
 He was reelected to a full term in November 2016.
 Chris served as the PUC's chairman in 2012 and vice chairman in 2011, 2013 and 2014.

-He is a member of the National Association of Regulatory Utility Commissioners, serving as chairman of the association's Committee on Telecommunications.
-Additionally, Chris has been appointed to the NARUC Task Force on Federalism and Telecommunications.
+He is a member of the National Association of Regulatory Utility Commissioners, serving as chairman of the association’s Committee on Telecommunications.
 He has been appointed by the Federal Communications Commission to the Federal-State Joint Board on Universal Service, representing the interests of NARUC.